Nischitha-Shetty/git-internship/README.md

 # git-internship
-internship og git and github
+internship on git and github

 #example
 vcs